mhinz/vim-halo/README.md

 Highlight the cursor by putting blinking shapes around it.

-By default it puts a halo around the cursor and blinks three times.
+By default, the shape is a halo and the cursor blinks three times.
 This can be used to quickly find the cursor after switching buffers etc. Moving the cursor will stop the blinking immediately.